assaidy/e2ee_chatapp/roadmap.md

 ## 🚀 Nice-to-have
 Makes the app more usable and reliable but not strictly needed for a demo.

+- [ ] **Password reset (forgot/change password)**
+  Generate a one-time token for password resets.
+Logged-in users can change their password directly.

 - [ ] **Key rotation & backup strategy**
   Allow users/devices to replace old keys and recover from lost devices without losing chats.